hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

     encoded according to RFC 8392.
 If the parameter "usage" is set to "chain", this sequence indicates a CWT chain.

-    The end-entity CWT MUST be integrity protected by COSE.
+    The end entity CWT MUST be integrity protected by COSE.
-    This can, for example, be done by sending the 'cwt-u' in the unprotected or protected header combined with an 'cwt-t' in the protected header, or including the end-entity CWT in the external_aad.
-As the end-entity CWT is integrity protected by COSE, the URI does not need to provide any protection.
+    This can, for example, be done by sending the 'cwt-u' in the unprotected or protected header combined with an 'cwt-t' in the protected header, or including the end entity CWT in the external_aad.
+As the end entity CWT is integrity protected by COSE, the URI does not need to provide any protection.